niltwill/vc-updatedscm/README.md

 - Phnom Penh '86 now includes three additional audio lines: "You sure is better at shooting than talking." and "Thanks.
 You're a real charmer yourself." and "I know, Tommy."
 - Supply & Demand now includes the lines: "We made it!
 Those other boats ain't VIP class." (when reaching the Marquis), "They're matchwood!
 And fish food!" while damaging the cuban ships, plus "Bridge coming up!" after the jetty part (if the helicopter is still there).
 - In The Job mission, Tommy now says "New threads, huh?
 You need more than that, pal!" during the closing cutscene in response to Kent Paul.
 Also the line from "Yeah, and you'll put somebody's eye out!" is now said after "For god's sake, Phil, stop waving that thing around!"
-- Removed a misplaced pedestrian in the cutscene of the mission 'Messing With the Man' (only his head was visible).
 - Added some audio lines ingame:
 	- During the mission "The Chase" after the Shark boss gets into the BF injection, Tommy will soon make the remark: "Sick of 		these pricks!"
 	- During the mission "Death Row", Diaz's goons will taunt you verbally at the junk yard: "Do you think you can get away with 		this?".